VoidMats/System-Manual/system-manual-linux.md

 $ sudo ufw status numbered
 $ sudo ufw delete [number]
 ```
-It also possible to strict allow/deny ingoing and outgoing traffic, by using the 'in' and 'out' argument.
+It's also possible to strict allow/deny ingoing and outgoing traffic, by using the 'in' and 'out' argument.
 ```
 $ sudo ufw allow in 23/tcp                      # Only allow incomming traffic on port 23
 $ sudo ufw deny in 443                          # Deny incoming traffic on port 443